Contains PR samples.

 Their range also includes a Kaffir Lime and Lemon Grass gin, which would be perfect for summer cocktails.
 And their Earl Grey Tea gin has delicate floral notes as well as notes of tea and crisp citrus.
 I reckon that it’s ideal for someone who loves both tea and gin!
 Click here to find your local stockist, or buy direct from the Twisting Spirits website.

 I recently sampled the delicious Sloe Gin from Demijohn.
 It’s really rich, jammy and warming, everything that a sipping gin should be.
-Demijohn have got all sorts of delicious flavoured gins, which would make a fantastic Christmas present.
+Demijohn have got all sorts of delicious flavoured gins, which would make a fantastic gin gift.
 Their gift range also includes ideas like their Gin Tower, a selection of three stacking bottles of flavoured gins.
 You can also add a handwritten message to the bottles for the personal touch.

 Or why not buy a bottle of Lakes Gin, distilled with crystal clear Cumbrian water and botanicals.
 You could buy the original Lakes Gin, or the gorgeous Damson Gin liqueur, ideal for sipping over ice or adding to a glass of prosecco.
 They also have some cute gift ideas, like this mixed Miniature Gift Pack, which contains miniatures of Gin, Vodka and Whisky.
 And you can also book tours of the distillery, or even buy a Distiller for the Day experience!